cs1302uga/cs1302-hw02/README.md

    ```

 1. Change into the `cs1302-hw02` directory that was just created and look around.
 There should be
    multiple Java files somewhere in the directory structure.
-You may want to execute the `find` command
+You may want to execute the `tree` command
-   on the `src` directory for a quick, easy-to-read view of the directory contents (you can also use `tree`
+   on the `src` directory for a quick, easy-to-read view of the directory contents.
-   if you prefer the output of `tree`).

-   * What are the fully qualified names for the classes contained in the Java files?
+   * What are the fully qualified names for the classes contained in the Java files assuming that `src`
-   * What is the path to the default package for _source code_ relative to the `cs1302-hw02`
+     is the default package for source code?
-     directory?

 1. The directory you downloaded contains a Java implementation of the Unix `cat` utility.
-Remember, the commands
-   you have been executing in Unix are just programs that were installed by the system administrators. `MyCat.java`
+The `cat` command you've
+   been using is a pre-build Unix utility and we don't have access to the source code for that program. `MyCat.java`
    works similarly to `cat` but was written by your instructors and will be compiled by you.
 Before compiling, use
-   the Unix `cat` utility to print the contents of `MyCat.java` to the terminal.
-Write the command you used to do
+   the Unix `cat` utility to print the contents of `MyCat.java` to the terminal using the following command from
-   this in your notes.
+   within the `cs1302-hw02` directory:

+   `cat src/MyCat.java`

 1. Read through the Java code in `MyCat.java` and `Printer.java`.
 Note, that there is a dependency between the two files.
    Based on the dependencies, which `.java` file must be compiled first?